UTS-eResearch/datacrate/spec/0.2/data_crate_specification_v0.2.md

 for this project - ie a single standard for expressing all the examples presented in this spec.

-Future versions of this specification may be based on other metadata standards.
+Future versions of this specification may be based on other metadata standards, as far as possible this will be done by swapping in new *DataCrate Context*.

 Additional metadata MAY be drawn from any RDF vocabulary to allow open-ended extensibility.